 Strategic Lead for Living Life Well

 Cathy is the Strategic Lead for Living Well at Get Berkshire Active.
-She takes a strategic lead on our work supporting adults to lead independent and fulfilled lives, develops new and existing partnerships with a wide range of stakeholders, as well as leading on various projects, including Mums' Zone and Active Medicine in Practice and more.
+She takes a strategic lead on our work supporting adults to lead independent and fulfilled lives, develops new and existing partnerships with a wide range of stakeholders, as well as leading on the Pregnancy and Postnatal work.
 Having undertaken a Degree in Business and Sport at University, she was keen to work in sports development and has taken om many roles across a wide variety of organisations, including Reading University, Tottenham Hotspur Foundation and London Sport.
 She also joined the National Body of Swimming for 2 years and spent time in Singapore teaching.
 Having seen the huge benefits being active has brought to her family's life, especially mental wellbeing, she is passionate about helping others to reap the benefits.
 In her spare time she enjoys yoga, walking and running, as well as spending time outdoors with her children.

 - 07912 178652

 Strategic Lead for Ageing Well

 Kirsty is the Strategic Lead for Ageing Well at Get Berkshire Active.
 She leads on the development of GBA's Ageing Well theme, aiming to create the conditions for a healthy and independent later life.
 She is also lead liaison for Berkshire West Local Authorities.
 With over 15 years' experience within the sports sector, she holds a BA (Hons) in Sport, Health and Exercise, as well as an MSc in Sports Injury.
 Her previous roles were in local authority and the NHS, before joining GBA at its inception is 2011.
 Her sense of purpose has come from personally discovering the benefits of physical activity and she enjoys helping others to access them.
 In her spare time, she takes part in netball, fitness classes and loves being outdoors.

 Marlize De Vivo